dsalin/shamelessjs/README.md

   { name: 'Post Title', value: 'A better mutex for Node.js' } ]
 ```

-Note that all the meta tags are preserved on the `result` object, similar to first example.
+Note that all the meta tags are preserved in the `result` object, similar to first example.

 **Great**, now that we have seen some examples, it is time to get into details and more advanced use cases.